lzwjava/blog-source/portfolio.md

 CodeReview is a professional platform for code review, communication, and sharing.
 Engineers can submit their code for expert review to improve the quality of their code.
 It was founded by 6 Internet lovers, including me.

-Responsible for most code developement of the backend and frontend.
+Responsible for the code developement of the backend and half of the frontend.

 We leveraged cloud technologies and modern frameworks with tools such as PHP, Vue, Code Igniter, Alibaba Cloud and Ping++.